MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: MultiBanana

 \subsection{Evaluation Setting}

 For evaluating the quality of edited images, human evaluation is among the most valuable methods, yet gathering human feedback at scale is prohibitively costly.
-A practical approach to reduce time and cost is to leverage AI feedback from VLMs (e.g., Gemini-2.5~\citep{geminiteam2023gemini} and GPT-5~\citep{openai2025gpt5}), which has been shown to modestly align with human judgments of image quality~\citep{na2024boost, wu2024boosting, furuta2024improving, oshima2025inference}.
-Therefore, we used Gemini-2.5 and GPT-5 to rate all generated images.
+A practical approach to reducing time and cost is to leverage AI feedback from VLMs (e.g., Gemini 2.5~\citep{geminiteam2023gemini} and GPT-5~\citep{openai2025gpt5}), which has been shown to align reasonably with human judgments of image quality~\citep{ku2023viescore, na2024boost, wu2024boosting, furuta2024improving, oshima2025inference}.
+Therefore, we used Gemini 2.5 and GPT-5 to rate all generated images.

-In our evaluation protocol, all generated images are evaluated along five distinct criteria to comprehensively assess multi-reference image generation performance: Text-Instruction Alignment, Reference Consistency, Background-Subject Match, Physical Realism, and Visual Quality.
-Text-Instruction Alignment and Reference Consistency serve as the fundamental criteria for multi-reference image generation, and are also core components in many prior benchmarks~\citep{wu2025omnigen2}.
-In contrast, Background-Subject Match, Physical Realism, and Visual Quality refine what previous work typically treated as a single ``overall quality'' dimension~\citep{wu2025omnigen2}, offering a more fine-grained assessment of holistic visual fidelity.
+In our evaluation protocol, all generated images are assessed against five criteria to evaluate the performance of multi-reference image generation: Text-Instruction Alignment, Reference Consistency, Background-Subject Match, Physical Realism, and Visual Quality.
+Text-Instruction Alignment and Reference Consistency are fundamental criteria for multi-reference image generation and core components of many prior benchmarks~\citep{ye2025imgedit, wu2025omnigen2}.
+In contrast, Background-Subject Match, Physical Realism, and Visual Quality refine what previous work typically treated as a single ``overall quality'' dimension~\citep{ye2025imgedit, wu2025omnigen2}, offering a more fine-grained assessment of holistic visual fidelity.
 Each of the five criteria is scored on a 10-point scale (10 is the best).
 We then compute a total weighted score, assigning weights of $\lbrace$3, 3, 1, 1, 1$\rbrace$ to $\lbrace$Instruction Alignment, Reference Consistency, Background-Subject Match, Physical Realism, Visual Quality$\rbrace$, respectively.
-See Appendix~\ref{sec:ai_human_eval} for details.